Bell Eapen MD, PhD.

 If you wish to generate code from these files, there are two things to note:

-• You need to rename CQL.g4 to cql.g4 as the library names are case sensitive and should correspond to the filename.
+• You need to rename CQL.g4 to cql.g4 as the library names are case-sensitive and should correspond to the filename.

 • Put fhirpath.g4 in the same folder as cql.g4, and cql refers to fhirpath grammar.

 Clinical Query Language aims to provide a high-level domain-independent language for clinicians that can be translated into low-level database logic.
 As CQL does not prescribe a data model, an intermediary format linking CQL to the data management logic is required.
-That is called Expression Logical Model (ELM) that we will discuss in part 2.
+That is called the Expression Logical Model (ELM) which we will discuss in part 2.

 OHDSI OMOP CDM ETL Tools in Python, .Net and Go